bal-sm/repo-for-learning/systems/programming/python_django/_by/dennis_ivy/Django-Crash-Course-Tutorials/15_User-Role-Based-Permissions-&-Authentication/README.md

 > You can achieve this with Django's signals.

 Mine:
-> It's on another video, cenah.
+> It's on another video, cenah, penjelasan complete-nya.

 ...